openchargemap/ocm-app/README.md

 ## Web production build:
 Run `ionic build --prod` which will output html build to www folder.
 When updating live app, preserve web.config and favicon.
+Copy `www` output to gh-pages branch and commit to publish.
+When updating live app, preserve CNAME and favicon.

 ## Platform Specifics
 - Web uses a web/js mapping provider for the browser version
-    - ionic cordova plugin remove cordova-plugin-inappbrowser
-    - ionic cordova build browser --prod
+    - ionic build --prod
 - Android and iOS
-    - ionic cordova plugin add cordova-plugin-inappbrowser
     - iOS and Android versions historically have different bundle ids.
     - iOS fresh setup: install and update latest cocoapods version, then  /platforms/ios/ pod deintegrate, pod install
         - change bundle id to org.openchargemap.app and name to Open Charge (Open Charge Map is too long)